Odhynn/naerk/content/Places/Haza Vulca.md

 ## History

 The legend in the stories says that the north from the south island was cut off by a blow of a huge titan and [[Yerastu]] punished him by locking him in the volcano.
+The volcano erupted in the year 3937, destroying numerous villages in [[Nariza]] and fishing huts, including most of nowadays [[Geritta]].